justinbc/help/getstarted/faq.md

 ####How do I restore a backup from Bitcasa to my computer?

-Head over to the web portal and find the file or folder you want to recovery.
+Head over to the web portal and find the file or folder you want to recover.
 Click on the download icon located on the right side of the page, next to the trash can icon.
 Your content will be downloaded in a .zip file.

 ---